 How Much Pedestrian Injury Compensation Could You Claim?

-Your physical injuries come under the general damages head, as well as any connected emotional distress.
 In order to assign value to your injuries, legal professionals refer to a document titled the Judicial College Guidelines (JCG).
 In the document, different injuries match potential compensation brackets.
 Various factors impact how much your claim could be worth.
-The table below contains JCG examples from the 16th edition, published in April 2022.
+The table below contains JCG examples from the 16th edition, published in April 2022, except for the first entry.

 Injury | Potential Compensation | Notes |